16th Street Mall: FreeRide

 The 16th Street FreeRide is a free shuttle bus service operated by the RTD along the length of the 16th Street Mall, with buses stopping at every intersection.

 The service began in 1982 as the 16th Street MallRide, originally running between Market Street Station and Civic Center Station (16th & Broadway), two major RTD bus hubs at either end of downtown.
 In 1994, light rail transit service was added at 16th & California and 16th & Stout stations, creating a third transit hub along the mall.
 In 2011, the route was extended north of the mall on 16th Street to Denver Union Station.
 In 2014, Market Street Station was closed and replaced by the Union Station Transit Center.
 In 2025, coinciding with the dropping of "Mall" from the 16th Street Mall name, the service was renamed 16th Street FreeRide.

-As of 2024, the route provides connections between the A Line, B Line, E Line, G Line, N Line, and W Line and the bus hub at Denver Union Station; the D Line, H Line, and L Line at 16th & California and 16th & Stout stations; and the bus hub at Civic Center Station.
+As of 2026, the route provides connections between the A Line, B Line, C Line, E Line, G Line, N Line, W Line, and the bus hub at Union Station; the H Line and L Line at 16th & California and 16th & Stout stations; and the bus hub at Civic Center Station.
 In 2018, the route saw an average weekday ridership of 43,971, making it the busiest operated by RTD.

 Buses operate from 5:30 a.m. to midnight on weekdays, with slightly shorter service hours on weekends and holidays.
 During peak periods, shuttles can run as frequently as every 90 seconds, with service reduced to every 10 minutes in the early morning and late evening.